 Limits on statutory leave

 Statutory paid holiday entitlement is limited to 28 days.
-Staff working 6 days a week are only entitled to 28 days’ paid holiday and not 33.6 days (5.6 multiplied by 6).
+For example, staff working 6 days a week are only entitled to 28 days’ paid holiday.

 Bank or public holidays do not have to be given as paid leave.

 An employer can choose to include bank holidays as part of a worker’s statutory annual leave.

 An employer can choose to offer more leave than the legal minimum.
 They don’t have to apply all the rules that apply to statutory leave to the extra leave.
 For example, a worker might need to be employed for a certain amount of time before they become entitled to it.

 Other aspects of holiday entitlement

 Workers have the right to:

 - build up (‘accrue’) holiday entitlement during certain types of leave, such as maternity, paternity, or adoption leave

 - build up holiday entitlement while off work sick

 - request holiday at the same time as sick leave

 Paid annual leave is a legal right that an employer must provide.
 If a worker thinks their right to leave and pay are not being met there are a number of ways to resolve the dispute.